victor-YT/cocanvas/README.md

 - React Flow
 - Codex App Server
 - OpenAI Responses observer
-- Mock-first graph event replay fallback

 ## Current Limitations

-- The canvas reads graph events, not raw Codex output.
+- The canvas consumes graph events rather than raw Codex output.
-- The live observer falls back to adapter-derived graph events if OpenAI observation fails.
+- The live observer can fall back to adapter-derived graph events if OpenAI observation fails.
-- State in the browser is local; graph events are append-only JSONL on disk.
+- Browser state is local; durable graph history is stored as append-only JSONL on disk.
+- The project is an MVP prototype, not a production multi-user system.

 ## Future Work

-- Normalize real `codex exec --json` output into graph events.
+- Normalize `codex exec --json` output into graph events.
-- Add a full Codex SDK path if it becomes available for this workflow.
 - Add graph snapshots.
 - Add validation for `.cocanvas/graph-events.jsonl`.
+- Expand the live Codex SDK/App Server integration path.